Friday, April 25, 2025

 This post was updated Nov.
 7 at 8:47 p.m.

-While a third of the pharmaceutical companies that produce these drugs initially sued the government over this act, they all ultimately signed the agreement to undergo price negotiations because they were left with the costly alternatives of paying fines or being forced to pull out of the public health care market, where a majority of their revenue is made, according to NPR.
+In August 2023, President Biden announced federal health insurance program Medicare will negotiate lower prices for 10 drugs commonly used by older patients that address conditions ranging from diabetes to heart disease.
+As part of the Inflation Reduction Act, Medicare will negotiate with pharmaceutical companies that produce these drugs to lower their prices by 2026.
+While a third of the companies initially sued the government over this act, they all ultimately signed the agreement to undergo price negotiations as they were left with the costly alternatives of paying fines or being forced to pull out of the public health care market, where a majority of their revenue is made, according to NPR.

 Burt Cowgill, an associate professor of health policy and management, said the U.S. multi-payer system is an anomaly.

-“Most other countries have some form of what I’ll call universal health care … (or) single payer health care … run by the national government,” Cowgill said.
-“People pay very little out of pocket to access care (because) there’s one payer, there’s one single entity.
+“Most other countries have some form of what I’ll call universal health care, (or) single payer health care, run by the national government,” Cowgill said.
+“People pay very little out of pocket to access care because there’s one payer, there’s one single entity.
 We don’t have that in the United States.”

-Richard Balagtas, a former U.S. Fulbright Scholar in public health and MBA candidate at the Anderson School of Management, said he sympathizes with pharmaceutical companies’ concerns.
+Richard Balagtas, a former U.S. Fulbright Scholar in public health and MBA candidate at the Anderson School of Management, said the extensive research and development process of new drugs requires three phases of trials involving expensive resources and labor, as well as years of dedication.

 “The pharma company is making money from their drug that was produced, but they’re also spending a considerable amount of money and also losing money in trials that fail,” Balagtas said.

-“From the pharmaceutical company perspective, it’s almost like, ‘what’s the point of continuing to innovate on our existing therapies?… Why take the risk?’”
+“From the pharmaceutical company perspective, it’s almost like, ‘What’s the point of continuing to innovate on our existing therapies?
+Why take the risk?’”
 Balagtas said.

 “We spend about twice as much per capita on health care as other countries do,” Cowgill said.
 “Yet our outcomes arguably are no better and if not some cases worse.”

-“It takes 20 to 30 years (for) our country to develop momentum (with policy),” Cowgill said.
+“It takes 20 to 30 years (for) our country to develop momentum with policy,” Cowgill said.
 “I hope this generation can take on this challenge and get us to a better place, so that when I’m on Medicare, we’re in a good place.”

 Share this story:FacebookTwitterRedditEmail

-Alicia Park
+Alicia Park | Quad editor

 COMMENTS